 Many climate change adaptation strategies for sea level rise and coastal hazards involve changes to land use planning policies and investments in capital improvement projects.
 Yet, municipalities face numerous barriers to planning and implementing climate change adaptation projects.
 This project examines multiple different regional collaborative governance approaches to climate change adaptation in coastal areas in Florida to determine what strategies at the regional scale can help overcome barriers to adaptation planning at the local scale and how best to organize collaborative governance at the regional scale to address these issues.

 Funding: US Forest Service Rocky Mountain Research Station

-Communities, agencies and organizations that seek to reduce wildland fire risk face increasing challenges as fire risk cannot be contained by jurisdictional or ownership boundaries and the intensity and magnitude of wildfire has been increasing for the past several decades.
-This research project which is a multi-university and multi-agency project seeks to assess the risks of wildland fire and its cross-boundary transmission, how those risks can be more effectively addressed, and what effective co-management strategies could be put into place in communities where the risk of wildland fire is high.
+Communities, agencies, and organizations that seek to reduce wildland fire risk face increasing challenges as fire risk cannot be contained by jurisdictional or ownership boundaries and the intensity and magnitude of wildfire has been increasing for the past several decades.
+This research project which is a multi-university and multi-agency project seek to assess the risks of wildland fire and its cross-boundary transmission, how those risks can be more effectively addressed, and what effective co-management strategies could be put into place in communities where the risk of wildland fire is high.